Explore Wild Atlantic Way

 The Wild Atlantic Way on Ireland’s west coast leads you through one of the world’s most dramatic coastal landscapes, a landscape on the edge of Europe that has shaped the development of its people, communities and settlements, a landscape that has inspired its own particular language, literature, art, song and dance.

-It’s a place to experience nature at its wildest, a place to explore the history of the Gaels and their religion; a place to experience great events, great food and drink, great music and the craic.
+It’s a place to explore the history of the Gaels and their religion; a place to experience great events, great food and drink, great music and the craic.

 The route begins (or ends, depending on your direction) in West Cork, following roads that hug the shoreline then suddenly switch back high above the Atlantic Ocean.